davadazaita/davadazaita/README.md

 Adult aliens emerge from the deep glacial sea to bask in the sun’s eclipse upon the Arctic ice.
 Their final form—shaped by the power of Adonai Tzevaot—became known as the Nephilim, the Giants.

 </h3>

+---

+<h3> A realistic cinematic ultra-wide shot captured by Dava Robots—autonomous deep-Arctic reconnaissance drones—showing a terrifying scene on the frozen Arctic ice shelf during a total solar eclipse. </h3>

 <img width="832" height="448" alt="Image" src="https://github.com/user-attachments/assets/5f756347-27c6-4852-93aa-bb5f910748ca" />